carbon-language/carbon-lang/docs/design/generics/goals.md

 types without bound.
 That is, calling `Sort` on a `List(Int)` would internally call `Sort` on a `List(List(Int))` and so on recursively without any static limit.

+We won't require all generic Carbon code to support dynamic dispatch, but we would like it to be an implementation option for the compiler in the majority of cases.

 Lastly, runtime specialization is out of scope as an implementation strategy.
 That is, some language runtimes JIT a specialization when it is first needed,